diyessi/explications/content/articles/srt1.md

 title: "SHARE Square Root for the IBM 704"
 date: 2024-09-13T00:00:00-00:00
 math: true
-draft: true
+draft: false
 ---
 # Abstract

-The IBM 704 SHARE library floating point square root routine `MISRT1` executes only two floating point instructions.
+The floating point square root routine `MISRT1` in the IBM 704 SHARE library computes an accurate result using only two floating point instructions.
 The IBM 704 was introduced in 1954.
 It was the first commercial computer with core memory and hardware support for floating point.
 The first version of FORTRAN was developed for the 704 and some 704 features were influenced by the needs of FORTRAN.
-Here the implementation of `MISRT1` is described, illustrating of the techniques used in early programming.
+This description of the implementation of `MISRT1` illustrates a few of the early programming techniques.

 # The IBM SHARE tape

 In 1955 a group of IBM 704 users formed [SHARE](https://www.share.org/) to share programs and other information related to IBM computers.
 One of the founders was [Roy Nutt](https://history.computer.org/pioneers/nutt.html), who wrote the [SHARE Assembler Program (SAP)](https://sky-visions.com/ibm/704/uasap.pdf#page=2) that was used to assemble many of these programs and routines, including `MISRT1`.
 SHARE distributed programs on magnetic tape.
-[Paul Pierce's Computer Collection](https://piercefuller.com/collect/index.html) includes recovered contents of a number of early computer tapes, including the [IBM SHARE Library](https://www.piercefuller.com/library/share.html).
-The [Yale SHARE Tape 2 29-508](https://www.piercefuller.com/library/kyu2.html) contains the `MISRT1` square root routine described below.
+[Paul Pierce's Computer Collection](https://piercefuller.com/collect/index.html) includes recovered contents of several early tapes, including the [IBM SHARE Library](https://www.piercefuller.com/library/share.html).
+The [Yale SHARE Tape 2 29-508](https://www.piercefuller.com/library/kyu2.html) contains the `MISRT1` square root routine described here.

 The files on Paul Pierce's site are almost the raw tape contents.
-Some knowledge of magnetic tape conventions, reverse engineering and pre-processing not described in this description is required to convert `MISRT1` into the form shown here.
+Some knowledge of magnetic tape conventions, along with reverse engineering and pre-processing that are not described are required to convert `MISRT1` into the form shown here.

-## MISRT1 header
+## The MISRT1 header

 Each routine on the SHARE tape has a header that contains meta-information about the routine.
-There is quite a bit of variability among the headers.
+The contents of the headers varies, so they were probably intended for human use.
 For `MISRT1` the header record is:
 ```
 B4 MI SRT1 02-06-58 0399         SY 0045
 ```
-Most of the information can be understood:
+The information decodes as:
  - `B4` is the classification, a root or power, as described in [SHARE Reference Manual, 03.10 -29](https://www.piercefuller.com/scan/share59.pdf#page=66).
  - `MI` indicates the contributor, MIT, as listed in [SHARE Reference Manual, 02.02 -14](https://www.piercefuller.com/scan/share59.pdf#page=27).
  - `SRT1` names this particular implementation of square root.
  - `02-06-58` is the date.
  - `0399` might be related to the record size.
- - `SY` indicates *symbolic*, meaning source.
+ - `SY` indicates *symbolic*, the term used at the time for source as opposed to binary.
  - `0045` The last card, numbered from `0000`.

-## MISRT1 source code
+## The MISRT1 source code

-The complete SAP source code for the `MISRT1` square root is:
+The complete SAP source code for `MISRT1` is:
 ```
        REM SQUARE ROOT, FLOATING POINT                                 MISRT1000
        REM   TIME (AV.)= 102 CYCLES= 1.224 M.S.
 MISRT1001